Body

 INFR11145: Text Technologies for Data Science

-This course teaches the basic technologies required for text processing, focussing mainly on information retrieval and text classification.
+This course teaches the basic technologies required for text processing, focusing mainly on information retrieval and text classification.
 It gives a detailed overview of information retrieval and describes how search engines work.
 It also covers basic knowledge of the main steps for text classification.

 COMP 4XX: DEPT APPROVED TRANSFER CREDIT